Best in Manufacturing – December 11, 2016

 That doesn’t mean, however, there weren’t any formal declarations of plans for the future.

-Trump’s website outlines his goals for his incoming administration.
+This website outlines Trump's positions (subject to change).
 Understanding their impact on the supply chain is undoubtedly crucial to the success of every business that has an international footprint.

 The author hones in on a few of Trump’s major trade ideas, notably to:

 - Withdraw from the Trans Pacific Partnership;

 Some businesses have already been swayed by these proposals and have decided to keep manufacturing in the U.S. Other companies might have more mixed feelings about the impact of the proposals on their bottom line.